Today’s question to you is, have all your projects been successful, or were some bumpy and nasty rides?

-What I like about MPMM has got to be its templates and examples which clearly explains the various activities and steps during a project implementation.
+What I like about MPMM has got to be its templates and examples which clearly explain the various activities and steps during project implementation.

 Looking through MPMM’s business case template, it show’s me exactly what needs to go into a business case such as: